£

 • feeling breathless

-• paleness (pallor) best seen in the lips, gums, tongue, nail beds or the inside of the eye lids.
+• paleness in the lips, gums, tongue, nail beds or inside the eye lids.

 Symptoms of bone damage